 - Review of Human Research on Medical Use of Cannabis

 - Abstract of Antibacterial properties of cannabinoids from cannabis plant, ABC News story on same research.

 - Science Daily current science news and research on cannabis.

 Usage and Effects

-We have new online cannabis bookstore.
-All order fulfillment is done by publisher and you help to fund our small agency.
+Please visit our online cannabis bookstore.
+All order fulfillment is done by publisher, while you help to fund our small cannabis agency.

 Use this link to Securely Verify Patient ID Center ID Cards.
 Enter the patients member number or caregiver number with our agency and their current California ID Card or license.

 SB 420 Official State Medical Cannabis ID Cards